cjglo/ground-up-shell/README.md

 # Ground-Up Shell
-A Shell built in C without any external libraries.
+A Unix Shell built in C without external libraries.

+## How to Use

+### Reading from file

+Currently the only way to run commands in the shell is to create a file listing commands to run and then passing that to the shell program.

 ## Current & Planned Features: